 Great Plains Interactive Distance Education Alliance (GPIDEA) is a consortium offering fully online graduate programs.
 The curriculum has been specially adapted to ensure that students receive the same quality of education as an on-campus course and are taught by faculty from several universities.
 Students will interact with instructors and other students through email, online chats, discussion boards and other methods.

-For more information about this program, please contact Dr. Jay Trenhaile.
+For more information about this program, please contact Dr. Ann Michelle Daniels.